wAIfu-DEV/ONU-Websocket-Game/README.md

 }
 ```
 ### Data You Send
-Once you finished processing the data, here are is the data you will send back to the server:
+Once you are finished processing the data, here are is the data you will send back to the server:
 ```js
 {
     Action: PlayAction, /* PlayAction.PLAY_CARD if you can play a card,